 After the wall, we took a small stone pathway down the other side of the wall plateau and another change of landscape – bobbing inclines and declines from yellowing wilderness with nothing but strewn rocks and a small line of climbers, leaving the last of the vegetation behind and willing themselves through the approaching steep and scraggy climb up to camp.

-Another late afternoon acclimatisation walk rounds off the day, preparing you for the pending summit climb in a little over 24 hours.
+Another late afternoon acclimatisation walk rounds off the day, preparing you for the pending summit climb in just over 24 hours.

 As nerves begin to brew at camp and dinner conversation turns more and more to the Summit, the G Fighters put on a show of song and dance to lift our spirits, louder and prouder than anyone else on the site.